gedcom/scCCESS/README.md

 dat                 A matrix, data frame or tibble containing scRNA-seq expression values.
 By default,
                     genes are assumed to be represented by columns and samples are assumed to be represented by rows (but see the argument genes_as_rows under the encode function).
-                    Missing values are not supported, but may be replaced by 0s.
+                    NA values are not supported, but may be replaced by 0s.

 seed                Used to generate random seeds for the encode function and acts as a random seed
                     for stochastic clustering functions.